IDMNYU/DM-GY6063A-Creative-Coding/README.md

 **Week 9 (10/29):** Final Project Proposals in class.
 Introduction to 3D programming in p5.js and THREE.js, pt.1
 - **Reading**: TBD
 - **Assignment:** Project status blog post.
 This is a writing assignment, however please include image or video examples of your prototyping work so far.
-Try adapting the code you wrote last week in openframeworks for Processing.
-Describe some of the strengths of each approach and why you might want to use one tool over another for your project.
+The content in this post should be similar if not the same as your presentation, however, it should be formated for your blog, instead of a preso file.

 **Week 10 (11/5):** Introduction to 3D programming in p5.js and THREE.js, pt.2